MichelML/bbpr/README.md

   </tr>
   <tr>
     <td class="tg-yw4l"><strong>bbpr</strong></td>
-    <td class="tg-yw4l">Starts the interactive pull request process.    <br>   <br>bbpr first looks locally for a configuration file,   <br>and defaults to the global configuration file if it does not find one.    <br>   <br>Note that cached passwords are however always retrieved from    <br>the global configuration file.  </td>
+    <td class="tg-yw4l">Starts the interactive pull request process. <br>bbpr first looks locally for a configuration file,   <br>and defaults to the global configuration file if it does not find one.    <br>Note that cached passwords are however always retrieved from the global configuration file.  </td>
   </tr>
   <tr>
     <td class="tg-yw4l"><strong>bbpr init</strong></td>